ualib/agda-algebras/basic.lagda.rst

-.. file: basic.lagda.rst
+..
+FILE      : basic.lagda.rst
 ..
-Author: William DeMeo  <williamdemeo@gmail.com>
+AUTHOR    : William DeMeo and Siva Somayyajula
 ..
-Date: 24 Dec 2019
+DATE      : 24 Dec 2019
 ..
-Updated: 25 Jun 2020
+UPDATED   : 21 Jul 2020
 ..
-Note: This was used for the second part of my talk at JMM Special Session.
+COPYRIGHT : (c) 2020 William DeMeo

 ..
-Copyright (c) 2019 William DeMeo
+Note: This was used for the second part of my talk at JMM Special Session.

 .. _types for algebras: